MuriloMir/DMD-GUI/README.md

 It makes sounds to tell if the compile was successful or not.

-If you wanna compile it yourself, download the arsd library into the same folder.
+If you wanna compile it yourself, download the arsd library into the same folder and type in the terminal the command: dmd source -i -m64 -J. -O (notice there is a dot after J).